 Tango women must be able to perceive and adjust their body position in relation to their partner.
 The sense of equilibrium is essential for maintaining alignment.
 A well-developed sense of equilibrium not only provides women with balance, stability and control over their movements, helping create a visually pleasing appearance, it also makes them sensitive to changes in their body position in relation to their partner, enhancing their ability to maintain proper alignment and weight distribution in partnering work.

-The right embrace is square and symmetrical, in which the two partners face each other chest against chest, his left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm is hooked around his shoulder, so the two are perfectly aligned.
-This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to bring her body back into line with his.
+The right embrace is symmetrical, in which the two partners face each other chest against chest, his left hand holds her right hand at shoulder height, his right arm wraps around her body, and her left arm is hooked around his right shoulder or neck, so the two are perfectly aligned.
+This correct embrace is not only the most comfortable, it also allows the woman to feel any subtle changes in the position of the man's body, so when he walks on her right, she will naturally reposition her body with the cruzada to put her body back in alignment with him.

-In my experience, failing to do cruzada is a common mistake women often make.
-Perpaps half of the women I dance with fail to do cruzada from time to time, and most of them are not new to tango.
-By adding a step, cruzada often serves as weight shift on the woman's part, thereby transforming the dancing system from balance system to cross system, or from cross system to balance system.
-Because this affects how the man leads the next step, it is vital for the woman to do the cross when the man wants her to do so by walking on her right.
-Developing a strong sense of equilibrium, using correct embrace, maitaining proper alignment, being sensitive to changes in the body position in relation to the partner, and practicing enough salida all help to get into the habit of doing cruzada.
+In my experience, failing to do cruzada is a common issue many women often have.
+Probably a third of the women I dance with fail to do cruzada from time to time, although they may not know it, and most of them are not novices.
+By adding an extra step, cruzada allows the woman to change her weight, transforming the dancing system from parallel system to cross system, or from cross system to parallel system.
+Because this affects how the man leads the next step, it is vital for the woman to do cruzada when the man wants her to do so by walking on her right.
+Developing a strong sense of equilibrium, using correct embrace, maitaining proper alignment, paying attention to changes in the body position in relation to the partner, and practicing salida all help to get into the habit of doing cruzada.

 March 18, 2023